 As a new mom, you are most likely getting lots of friendly advice on how to keep this little one healthy.
 One topic that is sure to come up is the topic of breastfeeding.
 While everyone has an opinion on this topic, know that this is a personal decision that only you can make.

 Dr. Kate believes in supportive healthcare, meaning she supports your decisions about what is best for you.
 For many women, breastfeeding is a normal, natural process.
 For other women breastfeeding is something that doesn’t come quite as naturally.
-Your decision is a personal one that you should make.
+We highly recommend using a lactation consultant if you want to breastfeed.

 If you aren’t sure what you want to do, keep reading.